 The early settlers used pumpkins much in the same way as we use them today – for food and decoration.
 In colonial times, pumpkin was the ingredient in the crust of pies, not the filling.
-The first pumpkin pie was made when colonists sliced off the pumpkin top, removed the seeds, filled the inside with milk, spices and honey and baked it in hot ashes.
+The first pumpkin pie was made when colonists sliced off the pumpkin top, removed the seeds, filled the inside with milk, spices, and honey, and baked it in hot ashes.

 Pumpkins are members of the Cucurbita family, which includes squash and cucumbers.
 They are grown on six of the seven continents.
 Antarctica is the only continent where they will not grow (unless some research scientist is growing them indoors).

 These cucurbits are well adapted to most North Carolina soils as long as they are in a well-drained location.
-It’s important not to plant pumpkins in soil where other vine crops like melons and cucumbers have been grown during the past 2 years.
+It’s important not to plant pumpkins in the soil where other vine crops like melons and cucumbers have been grown during the past 2 years.

 There are two types of pumpkins, those for processing into food and those for ornamental purposes.
 Pumpkins for processing should be seeded in spring when the soil temperature has reached 60-65oF.
 Ornamental pumpkins may be seeded as late as June.
 Pumpkins require bees for pollination and produce poor fruit shape and excessive blossom drop if it’s inadequate.

 Pumpkins range in size from less than a pound to over 1,000 pounds.
-They are 90 percent water, low in calories, high in fiber and contain potassium and Vitamin A.
+They are 90 percent water, low in calories, high in fiber, and contain potassium and Vitamin A.

-Most pumpkins sold are the large, grainy squash grown for decoration, carving and feeding farm animals.
+Most pumpkins sold are large, grainy squash grown for decoration, carving, and feeding farm animals.
 They are not really intended for human consumption, though with proper preparation you could use one of these larger varieties in cooking.
 But don’t use a pumpkin that has been carved and sitting at room temperature for more than a few hours as a substitute for a pie pumpkin.
 Mold and other bacteria have already set in.

 The preferred cooking choice is the pie pumpkin, a smaller, sweeter, less grainy pumpkin.
 If you’re in a pinch and can’t find a pie pumpkin, use butternut squash, which tastes almost the same.
-Commercial canned pumpkin you find in the grocery store is really a variety of butternut squash.
+Commercially canned pumpkin you find in the grocery store is really a variety of butternut squash.